Which city is cheaper, Lancaster or New Orleans?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both New Orleans and Lancaster.
-Most visitors come to New Orleans for the music scene and the family-friendly experiences during these months.
+Most visitors come to New Orleans for the city activities, the music scene, and the family-friendly experiences during these months.
+Also, the summer months attract visitors to Lancaster because of the family-friendly experiences.

 In July, New Orleans is generally a little warmer than Lancaster.
-Temperatures in New Orleans average around 82°F (28°C), and Lancaster stays around 77°F (25°C).
+Daily temperatures in New Orleans average around 82°F (28°C), and Lancaster fluctuates around 77°F (25°C).

 People are often attracted to the plentiful sunshine in Lancaster this time of the year.
 In New Orleans, it's very sunny this time of the year.
 New Orleans usually receives less sunshine than Lancaster during summer.
 New Orleans gets 264 hours of sunny skies, while Lancaster receives 310 hours of full sun in the summer.